jdjakub/phd-thesis/ch-analysis.md

 We include both the visible interface and the "hidden" internal state of the system (e.g. heap data structures) in this model.
 Such an all-encompassing "state", of course, is not comprehensible atomically but is always broken down into substructures (whether byte lists, object graphs, trees or otherwise).
 Likewise, the actual *change* from one state to another usually does not involve all of the state but only a small part of it.
 In the limit, there is usually some smallest unit of state (a byte, dictionary entry, tree node) and this gives rise naturally to primitive *instructions* describing a change to such a small unit.
 Different choices for how to represent the instructions have implications for where it is possible to take the evolution of a system.
 We will see in Chapter\ \ref{ch-bl} that some choices are more appropriate than others for ensuring a system can be made self-sustainable.

+# Paradigms of Programs and Programming
+The concept of a scientific "paradigm" was popularised by Kuhn \cite{Kuhn}.
+It refers to the set of norms and conventions in which scientific questions are pursued and results are interpreted.
+In computing, a "programming paradigm" is a set of norms around the concepts and style in which programs are built.

+In this section, we wish to broaden the scope and consider the foundational assumptions of programming itself, and the effects this has on how it is performed.
+A paradigm here is a set of norms and conventions centred around an idea of what a "program" is, what programs are for, and what is technologically feasible in the current environment.

+We observe that certain periods of computing history and influential programming systems embody distinct paradigms in this way.
+We propose three: Batch Mode, Unix, and Interactive.
+Each one accommodates our Three Properties differently.
+It is important to understand the Interactive Paradigm, whose assumptions pose the least resistance to achieving the Three Properties.
+Equally important is to be clear on the Unix Paradigm we currently inhabit, because we can only realistically achieve our goals from within it.
+However, the Unix Paradigm is best understood as inheriting from its predecessor, which we will introduce first.

 ## The Batch-Mode Paradigm
 Computer programs originated as “batch-mode” processes.
 A calculation chugs away and delivers a result at the end.
 A compiler combs through source code and outputs a machine-level program.
 In the batch-mode paradigm, a program starts, runs, and then stops.
 The effect or “behaviour” of a program is its *output;* to change its behaviour, we need to change the executable program.
 But we cannot change the program binary directly; most nontrivial changes would invalidate various binary offsets, which would then have to be discovered and adjusted.
 Instead, we change its *source code*, and then *re-generate* the program as another batch-mode operation.
 However, this is not a problem because any important effects of the program are outside it, whether on a paper printout or saved to magnetic tape.
 Any data structures the program creates occur within its “working memory”, a temporary scratchpad internal to the program and discarded when it’s done its job.

 Thus, the key assumptions of batch-mode programming are:

-1. The point of a program is to output a result (i.e. the answer to a question.)
+1. The point of a program is to output a result, or the answer to a question.
+We will refer to this assumption as *Program Outputs Result.*
 2. Compute and storage (fast and slow) are scarce resources that we can only afford for essential tasks.
+We will call this *Resource Scarcity.*
 3. Because of this, as well as the task itself, it typically takes a long time to create the result.
+We will call this *Expect To Wait.*
 4. There are only one or two data items we care about long-term (e.g. the result).
 Any intermediate steps it takes to create the result are unimportant or uninteresting, so they should be discarded to free resources.
 This is a surprisingly consequential assumption; we will refer to it as *delete-by-default.*

 The three key consequences of these assumptions are:

 1. We implicitly design programs to run in fast (volatile) storage to ensure performance and that the uninteresting intermediate state is not wastefully persisted.
 2. For the one or two exceptional data items that we do care about (e.g. the output), we have to remember to write code to move these out of volatile memory and into non-volatile storage.
 This is not tricky, because there are only a few items we care about!
+We will call this *Few Things To Save.*
 3. The time during which the program is running is an *obstacle* to us getting the result; a better program is one that terminates sooner.
+We will call this *runtime-as-obstacle.*

 Note how the stages of *compile-time* and *run-time* are of comparable importance in this paradigm.
 Properties that are *static*, or *early-bound*, are invariant over the entire run-time of a program and are "baked in" at compile-time.
 Those that are *dynamic* or *late-bound* may vary over the run-time.
-Since a program has a specific answer to work out (Assumption 1), then the only properties that *need* to be dynamic are those that directly pertain to such a process.
+Since a program has a specific answer to work out (Program Outputs Result), then the only properties that *need* to be dynamic are those that directly pertain to such a process.
 All other properties are candidates for *static commitment:* the compiler (suitably informed, e.g. by type annotations) can assume they will never change, and hence can avoid generating code to deal with the consequences of such changes.

 Beyond optimising the program's performance, this also gives programmers an opportunity to make mathematical guarantees about certain properties.
-This all follows from Consequence 3: a program's destiny is to terminate with an answer, and a better program terminates sooner.
-If requirements change, and some formerly static properties now need to be dynamic, there is no problem: the program is simply re-compiled, ready to run under the new conditions.
+This all follows from *runtime-as-obstacle:* a program's destiny is to terminate with an answer, and a better program terminates sooner.
+If requirements change, and some formerly static properties now need to be dynamic, there is no problem: the program is simply re-written and re-compiled, ready to run under the new conditions.

 The batch-mode paradigm can be considered an appropriate adaptation to the early conditions of computing: specialised, industrial-scale use cases and extreme resource scarcity (in terms of storage and compute.)
 Its key contributions to the world are: